vinczidora89/weather-app/README.md

 <strong>API keys</strong>

-The API keys necessary for the Google Maps and OpenWeather http requests are stored in a .env file, and there is a .env.example to display the required keys' names.
+The API keys necessary for the Google Maps and OpenWeatherMap http requests are stored in a .env file, and there is a .env.example to display the required keys' names.

 <strong>Location</strong>